-1. A pattern of receiving, transacting, or redeeming food instruments, eWIC cards or cash-value benefits outside of authorized channels, such as at locations different from the authorized location listed on the Vendor Agreement, or the use of an unauthorized vendor or an unauthorized person.
-This includes but is not limited to delivering WIC food items to WIC participants, collecting WIC

-- 2. A pattern of providing credit or non-food items (other than alcohol, alcoholic beverages, tobacco products, cash, firearms, ammunition, explosives or controlled substances) in exchange for WIC food instruments or cash-value benefits or eWIC cards. - 3.
+- 1. A pattern of receiving, transacting, or redeeming food instruments, eWIC cards or cash-value benefits outside of authorized channels, such as at locations different from the authorized location listed on the Vendor Agreement, or the use of an unauthorized vendor or an unauthorized person.
+This includes but is not limited to delivering WIC food items to WIC participants, collecting WIC food instruments or eWIC cards prior to completing the WIC transaction or collecting the WIC food instruments prior to the "first date of use" on the food instrument. - 2.
+A pattern of providing credit or non-food items (other than alcohol, alcoholic beverages, tobacco products, cash, firearms, ammunition, explosives or controlled substances) in exchange for WIC food instruments or cash-value benefits or eWIC cards. - 3.
 A pattern of vendor overcharges. - 4.
 A pattern of charging for supplemental food not received by the participant.
 This includes but is not limited to vendor representatives receiving WIC foods not received by the participants.
 The WIC participant does not have the authority to give WIC foods to vendor or its representatives and neither does the vendor or its representatives have the authority to accept such WIC food items. - 5.
 A pattern of claiming reimbursement for the sale of an amount of a specific supplemental food item which exceeds the store's documented inventory of that supplemental food item for a specific period of time. - 6.
 One incidence of providing alcohol or alcoholic beverages or tobacco products in exchange for WIC food instruments or cash-value benefits or eWIC cards.